farlee2121/DevEssentialsBlog/content/draft/2022-08-14-Code-That-Fits-Mental-Models.md

 ---
 date: "2022-08-14T00:00:00Z"
 tags: [Software Engineering]
-title: "Code That Fits in Your Head Practices are Stable Incremental and Additive"
+title: "Code That Fits in Your Head: Mental Models"
 ---

 Mental models are foundational.
 They decide how we interpret information and reason about a topic.
 Yet mental models for writing software are immature and little discussed.
 Code That Fits in Your Head puts mental models front and center.